solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 > [!TIP] We're learning doing this manually to learn about Wallet Adapter, but
 > you can also use
 > [create-solana-dapp](https://github.com/solana-developers/create-solana-dapp)
-> to create a brand new React or NextJS app with support for Solana wallets!
+> to create a brand new React or NextJS app that supports Solana wallets!

 ### Connect To Wallets